 So, even though these DIY bath and body crafts are fun, they also introduce your kids to new concepts, or give them the ability to practice and solidify these concepts in real world situations.

-Measuring ingredients = Fractions (for older children), counting and number recognition (for younger children), and domestic sciences (or what we use to call home ec.)
+- Measuring ingredients = Fractions (for older children), counting and number recognition (for younger children), and domestic sciences (or what we use to call home economics.)

 Have your child practice mixing different colors into one bowl.
 For example, ask them, “What two colors blend to make green?
 What would happen if you mix blue and red?”